Links and resources

 - Official government explanation of the “Ontario Hydro Debt Retirement Charge” (The cost of Darlington nuclear power station was equal to about half the debt of Ontario Hydro at the time it was dissolved by the provincial government.)

-- A more damning assessment of the Debt Retirement Charge, including its effect on pricing in the electricity sector
+- A more damning assessment of the Debt Retirement Charge, including its effect on pricing in the electricity sector, from Canadian Geographic Magazine — the Debt Retirement Charge info is about halfway through the document, in a sidebar called Nuclear Welfare

 - The Canadian Nuclear FAQ, a website by a Canadian nuclear physicist